ayals-auto/webserver-testing/README.md

     # stop
         - runs terraform destroy
         - cleaning the files
-    # Troubleshooting
+    # status - Troubleshooting
-        - status
-        - shows if the implementation is runing or not ./test.sh status
+        - shows if the implementation is running or not ./test.sh status
         In case Terraform runs successfully but the server is not up.
         run: